corralm/corralm/README.md

 ### Hi there 👋

-I'm a data scientist and Python enthusiast.
+I'm a data scientist, analyst, and project manager.
 I love working with data and developing web scrapers, machine learning models, and data visualizations.

 A few things I've done:
 - 💻 Worked at Apple and Google from 2012-2022.